Mikkel-ao/Torsdagsopgaver-4---Scanner/README.md

 1.k From the main method, create 5 more Team instances and print them.

+1.l Previously you created an ArrayList of team playernames in the Team class.
+No add a new method to the class, which adds a name to this List.

+1.m Adjust the toString method so that each playername is written - prefably so that each name is on it's own line.

 ## Task 2: Scanner basics: calculate years to retirement
 This task will require you to use the Scanner type, to get some data from the user.
 You will then use one of the inputs in a simple calculation, that will tell the user how many years they have to work before they can retire.